-As a tourist town, the port city of Fremantle WA accommodation options are numerous.
+Come and visit the port city of Fremantle WA where accommodation options are endless!

 Fremantle WA accommodation options – book here:

-Numero Siete de Bannister Fremantle a one bedroom executive apartment on Bannister Street Fremantle.
+Numero Siete de Bannister Fremantle is a one bedroom executive apartment on Bannister Street Fremantle.
 Click the link to book!

-The Architect’s Warehouse Apartment on Mouat a one bedroom luxury apartment on Mouat Street Fremantle.
+The Architect’s Warehouse Apartment on Mouat is a unique one bedroom luxury apartment on Mouat Street Fremantle.
 Click the link to book!

-The Suffolk Street Villa a three bedroom villa on Suffolk Street Fremantle.
+The Suffolk Street Villa is a three bedroom family friendly villa on Suffolk Street Fremantle.
 Click the link to book!

 There are many accommodation styles from which to choose in Fremantle.